peteryuhang/Head-First-Design-Patterns/ch6/ch6.md

 - **The Command Pattern**
   - Encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations
+- A **null object** is useful when you don't have a meaningful object to return, and yet you want to remove the responsibility for handling **null** from the client